autchen/autchen.github.io/_posts/guides/2015-03-06-vim-plugin.md

 [http://ctags.sourceforge.net/](http://ctags.sourceforge.net/)

-F6 to generate the tags file. this is essential for C-] jumps to definition
+F6 to generate the tags file. this is essential for C-] jumps to definition.
+Note that for MAC OS has a shipped ctags version that cannot support the command, so use macports or homebrew to install the excuberant ctags accordingly.

 {% highlight vim %}
 map <F6> <ESC>:wall<CR>:!ctags -R --c++-kinds=+p --fields=+ialS --extra=+q --langmap=c++:+.cu<CR>